-A £640,000 major repair and strengthening programme on the historic Lowood Bridge between Galashiels and Melrose is to get underway on Wednesday 31 January.
+A £640,000 major repair and strengthening programme on the historic Lowood Bridge between Galashiels and Melrose is underway.

 The bridge will be closed to all traffic and pedestrians during this time.
 Once completed, all vehicles and pedestrians will be able to use the bridge again.